ARTICLE I. Name and Purpose

 Section 3.
-Unless specified otherwise in these bylaws, the Executive Committee shall be empowered to manage all of the affairs and assets, including finances, of the Division.
+Except as specifically noted otherwise in these By-Laws, the Executive Committee shall be empowered to manage all of the affairs and assets of the Division of Molecular Pathology.

 Section 4.
-Finances permitting, the Executive Committee shall meet at least three times a year, with one of these meetings held at the ADLM national meeting.
-It shall meet either at the call of the Chair or upon request of a quorum (majority) of the Committee.
+The Executive Committee shall meet at least two times per year, one of which will be held in conjunction with the ADLM national meeting.
+The Committee shall meet either at the call of the Chair or upon request of a majority of the Committee members.

 Section 5.
-The Executive Committee may appoint such other committees, including Task Force subcommittees, as may prove necessary.
-Each of these committees shall function until dissolved by the Executive Committee.
+The Executive Committee may appoint such other committees as prove necessary.
+Each of these committees shall continue until dissolved by the Executive Committee.

 Section 1.
-The fiscal year of the Division on the History of Clinical Chemistry shall correspond to the calendar year.
+The fiscal year of the Division of Molecular Pathology shall correspond to the calendar year.

 Section 2.
-Members shall pay annual dues, the amount of which shall be decided yearly by the Executive Committee at the annual meeting, and set in accordance with the Bylaws of the ADLM.
+Members shall pay annual dues, the amount of which shall be decided by the Executive Committee.

-Section 1.
-An annual business meeting for the general membership will be held at the national ADLM meeting each year.
-Business requiring vote of the membership shall be conducted at this meeting, except as provided elsewhere in these bylaws.
-Business may also, in special circumstances, be conducted by vote, either mailed or electronic, of the membership.

 Section 2.
+An annual business meeting for the general membership shall be held at the national ADLM meeting each year.
+Business requiring vote of the membership shall be conducted only at this meeting, except as provided elsewhere in these By-Laws.
+In special circumstances, voting by membership may be concluded by mail.

-Special meetings of the Division may be called by the Executive Committee provided notice is given in writing or in the newsletter to the membership at least eight weeks in advance.
+Section 3.
+Special meetings of the Division of Molecular Pathology may be called by the Executive Committee, if notice is given to the membership in writing or by publication in the official organ of the ADLM at least eight weeks in advance.
 If business is to be conducted at such a meeting, the specific nature of the business is to be made public as well as the outcome or decisions reached at such a meeting.

-Section 3.
-Fifteen percent of the Members of the Division shall constitute a quorum for the conduct of business at a general meeting.
+Section 4.
+Ten percent of the Members of the Division of Molecular Pathology shall constitute a quorum for the conduct of business at a general meeting.

 Section 2.
-The rules for presentation of papers before meeting the Division shall be as outlined in the Bylaws and operating procedures of the ADLM.
+The rules for presentation of papers before meetings of the Division of Molecular Pathology shall be as outlined in the By-Laws and Regulations of the ADLM.